nunuhara/xsystem4/README.md

 xsystem4 is an implementation of AliceSoft's System 4 game engine for unix-like operating systems.

 NOTE: This is a work in progress.
-I am focusing primarily on the Japenese
+I am focusing primarily on the Japanese
       version of Sengoku Rance (and by extension, the English fan translation) which is currently more or less playable.
 Some other games from the same era may also work, but I have not done any significant testing on them so